UN Security Council meets over Syria in remote Swedish farmhouse - Journal du Cameroun

 Moscow has used its veto on the council 12 times since 2011.

-A fact-finding mission from the Organisation for the Prohibition of Chemical Weapons (OPCW) to the Syrian town of Douma is currently held up in Damascus.
+A fact-finding mission from the Organisation for the Prohibition of Chemical Weapons (OPCW) to the Syrian town of Douma has finally arrived at the site of the alleged chemical attack, Russia’s foreign ministry said.

-“Of course it’ll be great to find a way to allow the OPCW to work and to have access (to the site)… to be able to have control and attribute responsibility” for the attack, Wallstrom said Saturday.

 Some non-permanent member countries of the council have been critical of the trip to Sweden.